Get Free Sample

 With the continuous development and application of communication optical cables, the long-term reliability of optical cables has attracted more and more attention.
 During the long-term use of optical cables, due to the erosion of moisture and water, the transmission performance will decrease, affecting its normal use.
 In the production of optical cables, there are two main categories of water-blocking materials for cable cores, one is water-blocking tape and water-blocking gauze, and the other is water-blocking filling ointment.
 During the production process, various water-blocking materials can be used to achieve the purpose of moisture-proofing and water-blocking according to the process and equipment conditions.
 As far as the current status of domestic optical cable production is concerned, the use of these two types of materials has become the two main means of filling and blocking water in the optical cable industry.

-The special SAP for water-blocking tape has fast water absorption speed, high water absorption rate, certain adhesion to non-woven fabrics, uniform particle size of water-blocking powder, and white appearance.
+The special biodegradable sap for water-blocking tape has fast water absorption speed, high water absorption rate, certain adhesion to non-woven fabrics, uniform particle size of water-blocking powder, and white appearance.
 All performance indicators of the product have reached the advanced level of similar products at home and abroad. level.

 SOCO® Polymer for Water-blocking Tape